Common facet disease causes

 In addition to growing older, there are a number of other factors that may cause the cartilage in the facet joints to deteriorate earlier than expected.
 Some of the factors to consider include:

-- Participation in high-impact sports or golf — Sports tend to take their toll on the neck and back, and experiencing spinal injuries can make it more likely that the individual will develop facet disease.
+- Participation in high-impact sports.
+Sports tend to take their toll on the neck and back, and experiencing spinal injuries can make it more likely that a person will develop facet disease.

 Treatment options for facet disease

-If despite your best efforts to avoid the most common facet disease causes you still develop osteoarthritis, there are a number of treatment options available to help relieve your pain.
-In most instances, a combination of anti-inflammatory medication, heat or ice therapy, gentle stretching, massage, exercise and rest will reduce your symptoms.
+If despite your best efforts to avoid the most common facet disease causes you still develop osteoarthritis, there are a number of treatment options available to help relieve your pain and other symptoms related to this condition.
+In a large number of cases, a combination of anti-inflammatory medication, heat or ice therapy, gentle stretching, massage, exercise and rest will reduce your symptoms.

-In the event that you have exhausted your conservative treatment options and you are considering an invasive traditional open spine surgery, first contact Laser Spine Institute to learn about the advantages of our minimally invasive procedures.
-We offer minimally invasive facet thermal ablation to remove the arthritis from the facet joints using precise laser technology and to deaden the surrounding nerves to prevent future pain in that area.
+In the event that you have exhausted your conservative treatment options and are considering an invasive traditional open spine surgery, first contact Laser Spine Institute to learn about the advantages of our minimally invasive procedures.
+We can perform a minimally invasive facet thermal ablation to remove the arthritis from the facet joints using precise laser technology and to deaden the surrounding nerves to prevent future pain in that area.
+This procedure is typically performed in conjunction with one of our minimally invasive decompression surgeries.
+By using muscle-sparing techniques, we are able to perform outpatient surgery that offers patients a shorter recovery time compared to traditional open neck or back procedures.